NixOS: Confederation

 Since the machine is powerful enough for my needs I don’t have any trouble doing

 years.
-There’s not much interesting to say regarding the VMWare
+There’s not much interesting to say regarding the VMWare-specifics in

 # VM